-The cameras work through UDP because fast video response is preferred rather than quality, also the operator is capable of controlling the quality of the video if it seems to be lagged or disconnected.
+The cameras work through UDP because fast video response is preferred rather than quality, also the operator can control the quality of the video in the case of lag or disconnection.

-For the onboard computer, it is operated through SSH protocol for a secure communication and fast response to commands, also if there is a need to get data recollected from the robot we use the SCP protocol to download it.
+For the onboard computer, it is operated through SSH protocol for a secure communication and fast response to commands, also if there is a need to get data collected from the robot we use the SCP protocol to download it.